 As with abseiling and bungi jumping, kitting up into the harness and attaching to the ‘wing’ is the moment when the conflict between sensibility and thrill seeking flare up.

-For a few brief steps apprehension kicks in and then with your first step on air dissolves into bliss as you fly along the ridge, as list as a feather.
+For a few brief steps apprehension kicks in and then with your first step on air dissolves into bliss as you fly along the ridge, as light as a feather.

 Just as you have affirmed that you could quite easily spend the rest of the day flying, it is time to land and relish the lingering flush of adrenaline.